Forgo the bulk and up your everyday carry game with the best minimalist wallets available.

 The first thing most people need is a driver’s license.
 After that, a debit card and a credit card are both good ideas.
 After that, some cash might be handy, so bring along a few 20s just to be safe.
 Because most slim men’s wallets have at least four card slots, that leaves you one free.

-Some of our testers tend to use this card as an interchangeable slot.
+Some of our testers tend to use their final card slot as an interchangeable storage space.
 If you’re going to Costco, bring your membership card.
 Target, your Target credit card.
 Use that utility pocket however you like.
 This should keep you ready for any contingency.

 Part of figuring out what you need is deciding what you don’t need.
 Yes, you’ll have to go all Marie Kondo here.
 Be ruthless with what you choose to discard.
 You will likely always need the big three: a driver’s license or ID, a credit card, and a debit card.